Time-domain and Frequency-domain Signals and their Analysis: Introduction and Recapitulation

-Objects move or evolve, electrical signals change all along a continuous time-line.
-The observation of processes along this time-line we call the time-domain observation of the process.
-The principal sensors of the human body for time domain observation are the eyes, which are well know to be very much bandwidth limited.
-Processes faster than about 10 Hz we cannot resolve with our eyes and very slow processes our memory cannot retain long enough the visual information.
+Objects move or evolve, electrical signals change along a continuous time-line.
+The observation of processes along this time-line we call the time-domain observation of that process.
+The principal sensors of the human body for time- domain observation are the eyes, which are well know to be very much bandwidth limited.
+Processes faster than about 10 Hz humans cannot resolve with their eyes and for very slow processes our memory cannot retain long enough the visual information.
 So we construct a variety of instruments, which allow us to observe processes over years (photographs) down to very short time-scales.
 Modern pump-probe laser techniques allow the observation of biochemical processes in the fs-domain.
-A recent publication in this domain is \cite{bib:TFD-pumpprobe-2007}\cite{bib:TFD-pumpprobe-2019}.
+Recent publications in this domain are \cite{bib:TFD-pumpprobe-2007}\cite{bib:TFD-pumpprobe-2019}.

 \Fref[b]{fig:TFD-oscilloscope} and \Fref{fig:TFD-basketball} are put as illustrations of instruments to extend our bandwidth of time-domain observations by eye.